Africa Centre, London: History

+As noted in ModernGhana, "The Centre became a host to many debates, on issues controversial to our many nations and often ignored.
+Feminism, African socialism, press freedom and the media bias against Africa formed the basis of successful debates."

+In the 1970s and 1980s, political movements including the Anti-Apartheid Movement would also provide the backdrop for concerts at the centre.
+In October 1981, South African UK-based Angelique Rockas premiered a performance of the anti-junta, anti-fascist drama El Campo (The Camp) by Griselda Gambaro.

-The centre has had a long association with music.
+The Centre has had a long association with music.
 In 1975, Wala Danga, a Zimbabwean promoter and sound engineer, organised his first club night there.
-As he told Lloyd Bradley: "The Africa Centre was unique...
+He told Lloyd Bradley, "The Africa Centre was unique...
 One of the first places that people from different African countries really used to mix, because for a lot of the African students it was like a home away from home."
-In the 1970s and 1980s, political movements including the Anti-Apartheid Movement would also provide the backdrop for concerts at the centre.
-In October 1981, South African UK-based Angelique Rockas premiered a performance of the anti-junta, anti-fascist drama El Campo (The Camp) by Griselda Gambaro.
-In 1983, the first clubnight was held at the centre – the "Limpopo Club", which would host artists such as Youssou N'Dour, Angélique Kidjo, and Salif Keita.
-From 1985 to 1989, Jazzie B would bring to the centre his Soul II Soul sound system, which would acquire "legendary status".
+Due to popular demand, Danga's club nights led to the birth of the "Limpopo Club" in 1983.
+The club, which ran for over two decades, hosted numerous future icons such as Youssou N'Dour, Angélique Kidjo, and Salif Keita.
+From 1985 to 1989, Jazzie B brought his Soul II Soul sound system, which acquired "legendary status".
+He was one of the voices against the closure of the Covent Garden site during the Save The Africa Centre campaign.
+Danga died on 25 November 2022.

+The Centre held frequent exhibitions.
+Five Black Women in 1983, with Sonia Boyce, Claudette Johnson, Lubaina Himid, Houria Niati and Veronica Ryan, was the first "widely respected" exhibition featuring black women artists.
 In 2005, the London Art and Artists Guide described it as a "very lively arts centre" that held classes in dance, movement, and literature, and hosted meetings in the evenings; and The Calabash, London's first African restaurant, was considered "well worth a visit".
 The bookshop sold books published only in Africa, as well as "excellent handicrafts and sculpture".
+A large mural by Malangatana Ngwenya that decorated the stairwell of the centre's original building in Covent Garden has now been installed in The Africa Centre's new premises in Southwark.